crowdsecurity/packaging-debian/doc/progress.md

  - consul 1.0.7~dfsg1-5
     + #964873 (FTBFS; supposed to be fixed, apparently not).
+    + A clean build of consul_1.8.6+dfsg1-1.dsc.log in cowbuilder looks good.
  - rkt 1.30.0+dfsg1-9
     + #964871
+    + Reproduced in a clean cowbuilder.
  - singularity-container 3.5.2+ds1-1
     + Not updated in a 1+ year
     + Several grave security bugs
+    + TODO: Unfiled FTBFS bug (reproduced in a clean cowbuilder).

 Further tasks: